Archaeological Value Hearings Explained

 Preparing a detailed written submission

-Detailed written submissions must be lodged with the Heritage Council by the deadline provided.
+Detailed written submissions must be lodged with the Heritage Council by the deadline provided via the HCV Hub.

 Submissions must include the material that you will rely on in making your case, including: